Ride2Rail/incentive-provider/README.md

 with external services.

 ### Class AgreementLedgerCommunicator
-The class _AgreementLedgerCommunicator_ ensures sending of request to the Agreement Ledger.
-It implements reading of urls and of other parameters from the config file [incentive_provider_api.conf](https://github.com/Ride2Rail/incentive-provider/blob/main/codes/incentive_provider_api.conf).
+The class _AgreementLedgerCommunicator_ ensures sending a request to the Agreement Ledger.
+It implements reading of URLs and of other parameters from the config file [incentive_provider_api.conf](https://github.com/Ride2Rail/incentive-provider/blob/main/codes/incentive_provider_api.conf).
-Further, it creates an instance of the class _RequestObtainer_ that ensures execution of requests.
+Further, it creates an instance of the class _RequestObtainer_ that ensures the execution of requests.
 The request is executed by the method _accessRuleData()_.

 ### Class OfferCacheCommunicator
-The class _OfferCacheCommunicator_ ensures sending of request to the [offer-cache](https://github.com/Ride2Rail/offer-cache).
+The class _OfferCacheCommunicator_ ensures sending a request to the [offer-cache](https://github.com/Ride2Rail/offer-cache).
 It reads the host address and port from the config file [incentive_provider_api.conf](https://github.com/Ride2Rail/incentive-provider/blob/main/codes/incentive_provider_api.conf) and utilizes them to establish a connection with the offer-cache.
-The request to obtain data from the offer-cache is executed by calling the sequence of methods that are implemented by this class.
+The request to obtain data from the Offer-Cache is executed by calling the sequence of methods that are implemented by this class.
 By calling the method _accessRuleData()_, the request to get data from the offer-cache is executed.
 Depended on the level of requested data, methods _read_data_from_offer_cache()_ and _redis_request_level_item()_ are called.
 The method _read_data_from_offer_cache()_ ensures calling of the method _read_data_from_cache_wrapper()_ from the package _r2r_offer_utils_ that for a given _request_id_ reads the required attribute values at the levels of offer item and trip leg.
 The method _redis_request_level_item()_ reads the required values of attributes at the level of the mobility request.

 ## Script [AL_requester.py](https://github.com/Ride2Rail/incentive-provider/blob/main/codes/AL_requester.py)
-The script implements classes ensuring interaction (authetication and sending of request) with external services (i.e., Agreement Ledger).
+The script implements classes ensuring interaction (authentication and sending of request) with external services (i.e., Agreement Ledger).

 ### Class AuthTokenObtainer
-The class implements acquisition and renewal of the communication token from a login in end-point.
-The url and headers need to be provided as parameters.
+The class implements acquisition and renewal of the communication token from the login in end-point.
+The URL and headers need to be provided as parameters.

 ### Class RequestObtainer
 The class executes requests to an external end-point.
 It reads the parameters of the authentication end-point from the configuration file [incentive_provider_api.conf](https://github.com/Ride2Rail/incentive-provider/blob/main/codes/incentive_provider_api.conf).
-It creates an instance of the class _AuthTokenObtainer_ that ensures acquisition of the communication token.
+It creates an instance of the class _AuthTokenObtainer_ that ensures the acquisition of the communication token.
 The method _load_request()_ executes authentication and the request to the external service.
 The handling and logging of error situations is separated in the method _checkResponse()_.

 ### Class MyResponse
 The class is used to wrap up the response of methods that ensure communication with external services.
-In addition, it takes care of logging the errors, which is the  functionality that is also sometimes used and an instance of the class is created for this purpose.
+In addition, it takes care of logging the errors, which is the functionality that is also sometimes used, and an instance of the class is created for this purpose.

 ## Script [rules.py](https://github.com/Ride2Rail/incentive-provider/blob/main/codes/rules.py)
-The script implements rules that pre-evaluate eligibility of offer items to be assigned an incentive.
+The script implements rules that pre-evaluate the eligibility of offer items to be assigned an incentive.

 ### Class Rule
 This class is a common predecessor of classes that implement rules.
 It is expected that every rule will be implemented